SpaceCurve/schema-discovery/README.md

 JSON Format
 -----------

 SpaceCurve System uses a data format similar to GeoJSON.
 You can see the GeoJSON specification at http://geojson.org/.
 SpaceCurve uses GeoJSON that does not include a FeatureCollection array.
 Instead, GeoJSON objects appear sequentially, with no FeatureCollection wrapper, and without commas between records.
+Also, each record must appear on a single line, with a carriage return delimiting between records.

 This call uses [the jq tool](http://stedolan.github.io/jq/) to convert standard GeoJSON into a format readable by `schema-discovery.py` and SpaceCurve System:

-`jq -c '.features[]' standard.json > spacecurve.json`
+`jq --compact-output -c '.features[]' standard.json > spacecurve.json`

 See the `radar.json` data file included in the SpaceCurve documentation for an example of data in ingestible GeoJSON format.